shazz/shazz.github.io/content/blog/stealth.md

 So Antivirus creators added basic static code analysis which his basically looking for typical instructions and set of instructions messing with some key registers and especially vectors (`hdv_bpb` and `hdv_rw` are probably the most frequent ones used by viruses) and TRAP calls.
 And based on the number of "virus" patterns found, the antivirus were able to give a risk indicator.

 As an answer to this new method of detection, viruses creators started to obfuscate the code to get the pattern recognition useless.
-Multiple "tricks" can be found to obfuscate the code:
+Multiple "tricks" can be found to obfuscate the code from the simpliest to the trickiest:

- - avoid immediate values when read/writing typical registers and use CPU data registers.
+ - avoid immediate values when read/writing typical registers and use CPU data registers. [virus]()
+ - replace TRAP calls by calls to existing vectors (`rwabs` for example).
+[BHP]()
+ - redirect TRAP to unused TRAP. [virus]()
+ - use TOS specific syscall implementation addresses. [virus]()
  - used auto-modified code to change the fake immediate values into the real values.
-[Toubab Virus]
- - replace TRAP calls by calls to existing vectors (`rwabs` for example) [BHP Virus]
+[Toubab]()
- - use indirect and relative addressing types to hide the register address [Toubab Virus]
+ - use indirect and relative addressing types to hide the register address.
+[Toubab]()
+ - differ vector attachment time.
+[Lucky Lady 1.03]()
+ - detect and hook 3rd party syscalls.
+[Leituva]()

  - ...

-And in the latest generation of Atari ST viruses, it started to be common to see virus fully "encrypted" (usually using a key located in the bootsector and the `EOR` operation, or sometimes a simple shift using `SUB` or `ADD`) [Macumba 3.3 Virus]

 #### Bypassing the virus killers boot check

 Most ST users were relying on Virus Killers: special bootsectors written by antiviruses usually to "protect and immunize" floppies.
 Those bootsectors were most of the time, at boot only, checking the memory and warning the user in case of some virus presence or in most case of abnormal memory configuration (vectors, resident programs,...).
 But as said this check was only performed at boot.

 So some virus are using some delay capabilities, typically the will wait some time after every boot to set the `hdv_bpb` vector for example, to avoid being detected.
-[Tiny Virus]
+[Tiny Virus]()

 Some other viruses were targeting Virus Killers bootsectors directly and replace themselves by the virus.
 [Toubab Virus]